Esteph27/salon-booking-app/README.md

 * Contact number
     * Submitting empty input tells the user no entry has been provided
-    * Adding numbers less than 11 digits the the user the number is invalid and tell the user the contact number must be 11 digits long
+    * providing numbers less than 11 digits tells the user that the number is invalid and the contact number must be 11 digits long

 * Email
     * Submitting empty input tells the user no entry has been provided
-    * Missing @ tell the user the email is invalid and must contain an @ symbol
+    * Missing '@' symbol tells the user the email is invalid and must contain an '@' symbol

 * Day
     * Submitting empty input tells the user no entry has been provided